11 Snakes Found In Java (Indonesia)

 Source: iNaturalist user Ganjar Cahyadi – CC BY 4.0

-This species is a dull brown from above, with occasional snowy white marks.
+Orange-bellied snakes (Gongylosoma baliodeira) spend their days lurking on thick forest floors, sometimes straying to grassy clearings adjacent to forests.
+From above, they’re a simple dull brown, with occasional snowy white marks.
 However, their underside is much more colourful.
-The exact intensity of the belly varies, as in some snakes, it’s a full fiery orange, while in others it’s much paler, like a watered down orange-flavoured ice lolly.
+The exact intensity of the belly varies, as in some snakes, it’s a full fiery orange, while in others it’s much paler.

-Gongylosoma baliodeira was originally assumed to be nocturnal, until numerous images appeared of it slithering in daylight with a focussed, alert expression.
+Orange-bellied snakes were originally assumed to be nocturnal, until numerous images appeared of them slithering in broad daylight with a focussed, alert expression.
 Alongside insects and tiny lizards, this species is confirmed to prey on spiders.
-Like any snake, it swallows them whole, 8 legs and hairy body, and as it lacks a powerful venom or constricting skills, these spiders are swallowed alive.
+Like any snake, it swallows them whole, 8 legs and hairy body.
+As this species lacks a powerful venom or constricting skills, these spiders are swallowed alive.

 7 Eight lined striped kukri snake